-Prior to registration for each semester in which a student is on academic probation the student must meet with his advisor to work out an appropriate plan for achieving the required level of academic success.
-This plan must be approved and verified in writing by the advisor and the Academic Dean before the student will be permitted to register.
+Prior to registration for each semester in which a student is on academic probation the student must meet with his/her advisor to work out an appropriate plan for achieving the required level of academic success.
+This plan must be approved and verified in writing by the advisor before the student will be permitted to register.
 A student will continue to be on academic probation for no more than two consecutive semesters.
 After two consecutive semesters of academic probation, a student will be suspended.
 Some students are admitted on academic probation and must meet requirements as stated in their letters of acceptance.
-Participation in tutoring is mandated for students on academic probation.
+Weekly participation in tutoring during the semester is mandated for students on academic probation.